-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live activities oncampus.

 Normally available to elective, visiting or exchange students.
 Please note that any failures are redeemed during the August resit period, so you must ensure your availability.